Whoopi Goldberg Shuts Down Rumors About Barbara Walters’ Health Ahead Of ‘The View’ Creator’s 90th Birthday

 The View host Whoopi Goldberg is speaking out amid rumors that her former co-star Barbara Walters is in failing health and declining rapidly.

-In an interview with Extra TV following The View season 23 premiere, Goldberg shut down gossip about The View creator’s health amid rampant tabloid rumors that she is near death.
-Goldberg chuckled slightly as she made it clear that her longtime pal is doing just fine and she even gave a shout out to the TV news legend.
+In an interview with Extra TV following The View Season 23 premiere, Goldberg shut down gossip about The View creator’s health amid rampant tabloid rumors that she is near death.
+Goldberg chuckled slightly as she made it clear that her longtime pal is doing just fine, and she even gave a shout-out to the TV news legend.

 “As far I know, she’s fine.
 I keep reading stuff that she’s crawling across the tundra.
 That’s not been my experience with her.
 Hey, B!”